KyleAMathews/blog/src/pages/2019-04-22-making-a-slack-bot-with-onegraph-and-render/index.md

 date: "2019-04-22T06:37:26.000Z"
 ---

 Gatsby gets a lot of PRs.
 We’ve been averaging ~100 / week for the past few months.
-And even with the great OSS team we’ve built, this is still a lot of code changes to keep on top of.
+And even with the great OSS team we’ve built, this is a lot of code changes to keep on top of.

 For most of Gatsby’s history, we’ve been able to rely on GitHub’s built-in notification and sorting tools to track PRs and make sure we’re giving adequate attention to different proposals that are coming in.
-But the last few months, it feels like things are slipping a bit.
-We’ll sometimes miss responding to PRs and everyone feels stretched.
+But the last few months, it feels like we’re reaching the limits of these tools.
+We’ll sometimes miss PRs in the flood of notifications and everyone feels stretched.

-A novel problem can only mean one thing!
+Scaling projects often introduce novel problems.
+And novel problems can only mean one thing!
 Time for some theory!!

 My all time favorite product theory book is [_The Principles of Product Development Flow_](<https://www.amazon.com/dp/B007TKU0O0/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1>) which has unparalleled depth of analysis around what really makes product development tick.

 ![cover of book Product Development Flow](./product-development-flow.png)

 I highly recommend anyone deeply involved with product to read it.
 The book is about 10x deeper than the normal handwavey product advice you hear and ever so worth the time investment to wrap your head around its ideas.

-On a recent plane ride, I skimmed through the book looking for ideas to help us know how to better handle all the PRs we get.
+On a recent plane ride, I skimmed through the book looking for ideas to help us get a better handle on all the PRs we get.

 ## The Economic Basis of Product Development